Neighborhood Info Without The Neighborhood Drama. Learn more

 Older children don’t pose as big of a threat to wood floors as younger ones, but senior dogs are often prone to accidents, making them just as risky for hardwood as puppies.

+Hardwood floors aren’t well-suited for environments that undergo rapid temperature and humidity changes.
+They also don’t do well in climates with high humidity (like coastal regions) or places that experience extreme heat (like tropical and subtropical regions).
 Wood expands and contracts when it absorbs or releases water, which means that wood flooring can warp and deform when it is subjected to damp weather.
 Maintaining hardwood floors is a challenge in any climate but is more difficult in hot, humid places.

 Some species of wood handle temperature and humidity changes better than others.
 If you’re set on having Solid hardwood floors in a humid climate, consider using hickory or Australian Mahogany.
 Engineered wood flooring is even better, though, and opens up the possibility of using a wider range of hardwoods since the effect of expansion is limited to a thin layer instead of the entire plank.

-While options like maple and oak hardwood floors are not super expensive, solid hardwood floors are significantly more expensive than engineered wood floors and don’t offer much more in the way of looks.
+While options like maple and oak hardwood floors aren’t super expensive, solid hardwood floors are significantly more expensive than engineered wood floors and don’t offer much more in the way of looks.
 If you’re after the look and feel of hardwood underfoot, you should give engineered hardwood flooring a serious look.
 For a substantially lower price, engineered wood floors give you most of what you’re looking for from a solid wood floor.

 Some people think they need to replace hardwood floors when they start showing signs of wear, but most hardwood floors can be resurfaced several times throughout their lifetimes.
 Sprucing up your existing floors is a fulfilling home improvement project that will save you tons of money compared to installing brand-new flooring.